Best Phone Interview Tips and Video

-Before you get to go to the face-to-face interview, you’ll probably have to go through a cheaper, easier (for them) phone interview to prove you are worth the time, trouble and expense of a longer conversation.
-Here are the top phone interview tips to make sure you get your chance to prove your worth in person.
+Before you get to go to the face-to-face interview, you’ll probably have a phone interview to prove you're worth the time, trouble and expense of a longer conversation.

 Phone Interview Prep Podcast